weichen-cas/weichen-cas.github.io/_pages/about.md

 * Sep 2022: Our paper "Does Momentum Change the Implicit Regularization on Seperable Data?" is accepted by NeurIPS 2022.
 * August 2022: Our paper "Certified Robustness to Word Substitution Ranking Attack for Neural Ranking Models. " is accepted by CIKM 2022.
 * June 2022: We have two papers accepted by ICLR 2022.
 One is about policy optimization in RL, the other is about the difussion models.
-* April 2022: we orgnize "[Causal Inference and Machine Learning](https://www.microsoft.com/en-us/research/event/2022-causal-inference-and-machine-learning-workshop/)" workshop with AMSS CAS, MSRA Theory Center, and Nankai University, which is hold online and in-person at ICT CAS.
+* April 2022: we oragnize "[Causal Inference and Machine Learning](https://www.microsoft.com/en-us/research/event/2022-causal-inference-and-machine-learning-workshop/)" workshop with AMSS CAS, MSRA Theory Center, and Nankai University, which was held online and in-person at ICT CAS.
 * April 2022: I give a talk at [DataSig Lab](https://www.datasig.ac.uk/presentations) of Oxford University by the invitation from Prof. Terry Lyons.
 * Feb 2022: I joined Institute of Computing Techonology, Chinese Academy of Sciences.